-Radioactive sources are kept and used as sealed sources or open sources in accord with the stipulations of the Environmental Permitting Regulations (EPR) 2016 [14-15] and under conditions that are specified in separate Environmental Permits issued by Natural Resources Wales (NRW).
-These permits are also site-specific for UHW and UHL and EPR require the appointment of a Radioactive Waste Adviser (RWA).
+Radioactive sources are kept and used as sealed sources or open sources in accord with the stipulations of the Environmental Permitting (England and Wales) Regulations (EPR) 2016 [12-13] and under conditions that are specified in separate Environmental Permits issued by Natural Resources Wales (NRW).
+These permits are also site-specific for UHW and UHL and EPR require the appointment of a Radioactive Waste Adviser(s) (RWA).